jundalisay/sp/content/en/material/principles/intro/chapter-06.md

 ---

-Each of the 5 Layers implements a Conservation Law in order to maintain the balance in the universe because:
+Each of the 5 Layers (Elements in Cartesian Physics) implements a Conservation Law in order to maintain the balance in the universe because:
 - our universe is really one Supreme Entity, as a single unit
 - a change in one aspect or part affects the whole

 {{< q a="Rene Descartes" c="Principia Philosophia, Article 42" >}}
 [The 2nd Rule of movement] proves immutability of God's operation, conserving the world now with the same action with which He once created it.
 God from the start moved its various particles in different ways and arranged them so that some particles would impel others and transfer their motions to them.
 He conserves motion by letting those motions pass from one to another as they encounter each other.
 Thus, this continuous alteration of creatures itself is an argument for the immutability of God.
 {{< /q >}}